 For the discerning spirits aficionado

 Straight from the Etter distillery, these famous fruit brandies have been around for generations, and for good reason.
 The family is dedicated to quality and tradition and are celebrating 150 years in the business.
 They will of course offer their Christmas plum brandy (Weihnachtspflümli 18% Vol.),a perfect accompaniment to your holiday gatherings and meals.
-However, if you want to give something distinctly Zug, you should know their cherries come exclusively from the Zugersee region and distilled into five different cherry brandies.
+Or give something even more special this year.
+Splash out on their limited edition Jubiläums Kirsch (42% Vol.), made from the best cherries and presented in a gorgeous box with a vintage label from the past.
 Their on-line shop makes it easy to peruse all their products, or visit the showroom for help with creating a bespoke gift.